-Ascospores (primary inoculum) from apothecia are wind dispersed 100 feet or more and infect leaves and flowers shortly after buds open.
+Ascospores (primary inoculum) from apothecia are wind dispersed 100 feet or more and infect flowers and leaves shortly after buds open.
 A second type of spore (conidia or secondary inoculum) is produced in about 3 weeks on blighted flowers and shoots.
 These spores are spread by wind, rain, and various insect pollinators to healthy flowers.
-Flowers are most susceptible just as they open and infections lead to the mummy berry symptom.
+Flowers are most susceptible just as they open and infections lead to mummy berry symptoms.
 Flowers that are already pollinated are less susceptible to infection.

 The potential for loss is greater for primary infection because a single infection can blight all the flowers of one cluster.
 The losses from secondary infection can also be significant but the potential is less because only one berry is lost from each infection.

 Infected, sporulating shoots become ultraviolet reflective, fragrant and secrete sugars all of which attract insect pollinators.
 Insects then move conidia from these infected shoots to healthy flowers increasing the number of infected berries.

 All species of Vaccinium are infected by species of Monilinia causing a mummy berry-like disease in each.
 Each species, however, is highly specialized to its host and therefore cannot induce disease in other hosts.
 For example, the fungal species attacking red huckleberry cannot attack highbush blueberry and vice versa.

 The blueberry cultivars Bluejay, Bluetta, and Olympia are considered resistant to both phases of the disease while the cultivars Blueray, Berkeley, Earliblue, and Northland are considered very susceptible.